Analysis by Dr Lorenc Gordani

 – FTL signed a CfD contract for this item with a renewable operator (REO) (or multiple CfD since there would be multiple strike prices potentially).

 This article was presented on the “Albanian context in arbitration and the energy disputes and trends”, kept at the first edition of the Balkan Arbitration Conference 2021, 5-7 July 2021.
-It took place on Day 2 of the Conference, Tuesday 6 July 2021, at 3 pm CET.
+On Day 2 of the Conference, Tuesday 6 July 2021, it took place at 3 pm CET.
 Presentation kept in addition to a panel of leading experts to discuss increasing relevance to the Balkans, with panellists Richard Slark, Tai-Heng Cheng, Lorenc Gordani, Dirk Buschle, and moderation of Sabine Konrad.

 Most Read Publications